[Editor’s note: this post has been updated.]

 Participants’ common goal will be to critically reflect on the general potential of Taylor’s conception for individual disciplines.
 In their presentations, scholars working within the fields of Theology, Philosophy, Sociology, History, Religious Studies, Area Studies (incl.
 Islamic Studies), Political Science and Law, Literature and Art or Gender Studies will tackle the following questions concerning their respective discipline: Which aspects and assumptions of Taylor’s work can be adopted easily; when does a need for translation and transformation arise; and where are the barriers of disciplinary understandings, approaches and traditions too large to be overcome?
 Next to these theoretical considerations, participants will have the opportunity to present their completed or current research projects, which in one way or another integrate, modify or built upon a specific theoretical aspect or a phenomenological finding brought forward in A Secular Age.

 The deadline for proposals is November 15, 2013.
 For further details on the conference, and on the submission of proposals, see the full call for papers.

-Tags: A Secular Age, area studies, art, call for papers, call for submissions, Charles Taylor, gender, history, interdisciplinary, law, literature, opportunities, philosophy, political science, religious studies, sociology, theology
+Tags: A Secular Age, art, call for papers, call for submissions, Charles Taylor, gender, history, interdisciplinary, law, literature, opportunities, philosophy, political science, religious studies, sociology, theology